HRV and Fasting

 Long-term effects (regular fasting practice): - Improved metabolic flexibility - Reduced inflammation markers - Better autonomic balance - Many practitioners report higher baseline HRV

 Individual responses vary significantly.
 Your HRV device can help you understand how fasting affects you personally.
+If you're new to tracking, see our getting started guide for setup tips.

 16:8 (most common): - 16 hours fasting, 8-hour eating window - Minimal acute HRV disruption for most people - Benefits accumulate over weeks of consistent practice - Good starting point for fasting newcomers